You Won’t Believe How Easy It Is to Stay Warm This Winter

 However, there’s always the knowledge that a few months from now, the air conditioner will be off, the heater will be on, and the task of staying warm will begin.
+But this does not need to come at the cost of astronomically high energy bills.

 1. Use Rugs and Textiles